Kenini1805/Kenini1805/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;Problems remain as problems because people are busy defending them rather than finding solutions.&quot;</em> <br>
+<em>&quot;The most virtuous are those who content themselves with being virtuous without seeking to appear so.&quot;</em> <br>
-— Celestine Chua
+— Plato

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>